+The offering

+Common stock offered by us

+after this offering

-The offering Common stock offered by us 6,250,000 shares Common stock to be outstanding after this offering 26,663,834 shares Option to purchase additional shares The underwriters have an option within 30 days of the date of this prospectus to purchase up to 937,500 additional shares of our common stock to cover overallotments, if any.
-Use of proceeds We estimate the net proceeds from this offering will be approximately \$91.1 million (or \$105.1 million if the underwriters exercise their option to purchase additional shares in full), assuming an initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from the offering to fund development of trilaciclib, G1T38 and G1T48, for drug manufacturing expenses, and for working capital and other general corporate purposes.
+Common stock to be outstanding

+Option to purchase additional

+The underwriters have an option within 30 days of the date of this prospectus to purchase up to additional shares of our common stock to cover overallotments, if any.

+Use of proceeds

+We estimate the net proceeds from this offering will be approximately \$ million (or \$ million if the underwriters exercise their option to purchase additional shares in full), assuming an initial per share, which is the midpoint of the estimated price range set forth on public offering price of \$ the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

+We intend to use the net proceeds from the offering to fund development of trilaciclib, G1T38 and G1T48, and for working capital and other general corporate purposes.
 See the "Use of Proceeds" section for additional information.

+"GTHX"

+Risk factors

-Risk factors You should read the "Risk Factors" section of this prospectus beginning on page 12 and other information included in this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
-Proposed NASDAQ Global Market symbol "GTHX"
+You should read the "Risk Factors" section of this prospectus beginning on page 11 and other information included in this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.

+Proposed NASDAQ Global Market

+symbol

-The number of shares of our common stock to be outstanding after this offering is based on 20,413,834 shares of our common stock outstanding as of March 31, 2017, and excludes the following:
+The number of shares of our common stock to be outstanding after this offering is based on 61,241,607 shares of our common stock outstanding as of March 31, 2017, and excludes the following:

-- 3,735,890 shares of common stock issuable upon the exercise of outstanding stock options as of March 31, 2017, having a weightedaverage exercise price of \$2.20 per share; - 42,110 shares of common stock issuable upon the exercise of outstanding warrants as of March 31, 2017, having a weighted-average exercise price of \$0.75 per share, which includes 3,466 shares of common stock issued pursuant to the exercise of a warrant on April 12, 2017; - 128,587 shares of common stock reserved for issuance pursuant to future awards under our 2011 Equity Incentive Plan; and - 1,932,000 shares of common stock reserved for issuance pursuant to future awards under our 2017 Employee, Director and Consultant Equity Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective upon the closing of this offering.
+- 11,207,814 shares of common stock issuable upon the exercise of outstanding stock options as of March 31, 2017, having a weighted-average exercise price of \$0.73 per share; - 126,334 shares of common stock issuable upon the exercise of outstanding warrants as of March 31, 2017, having a weighted-average exercise price of \$0.25 per share; and - 385,600 shares of common stock reserved for issuance pursuant to future awards under our 2011 Equity Incentive Plan; and - shares of common stock reserved for issuance pursuant to future awards under our 2017 Employee, Director and Consultant Equity Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective upon the closing of this offering.